How to Start a Map Art Business in 2026

 How to Start Your Map Art Business This Week

-Step 1: Test for free.
-Sign up for MapMarked Free.
+Step 1: Explore for free.
+Sign up for MapMarked.
 Generate watermarked previews of 10–15 maps — your own city, plus a few major metros and palettes you'd actually want to sell.
 See exactly what the tool produces.
 Decide if the aesthetic fits your taste and your imagined customer's wall.
 Cost: $0.
 Time: an hour or two.

-Step 2: Try 5 prints for $10.
-If the tool feels right, upgrade to Standard ($10/month — Founding Partners get this first month free).
-You get 5 clean, commercial-licensed downloads.
+Step 2: Pull clean prints and test your market.
+When the tool feels right, download clean, commercial-licensed files — up to 3 every 24 hours, free.
 Order physical samples from Printful.
 Walk them into a couple local gift shops.
 Sample one or two real estate brokerages.
 List a few on Etsy.
-Cost: $10/month (or free as a Founding Partner).
+Cost: $0.
 Time: a couple weeks of testing the model in your actual market.

 This is the real test.
 Not "can I generate a print" — anyone can.
 The real question is "does this work in my local market, with my time, with my personality?"
-Five prints is enough to find out.
+A handful of sample prints is enough to find out.

-Step 3: Unlimited prints for $49 when it's working.
-Once you have your first sale, your first agent relationship, or your first gift shop reorder, 5 prints/month stops being enough.
-Upgrade to Pro Plus ($49/month — MapMarked Partner tier).
-Unlimited downloads, your custom corner branding (the lifetime business card asset for real estate agents), full commercial license.
-Cost: $49/month.
+Step 3: Scale when it's working.
+Once you have your first sale, your first agent relationship, or your first gift shop reorder, lean in.
+Custom corner branding (the lifetime business card asset for real estate agents) and full commercial licenses come standard on every download.
+The 3-per-24-hour rhythm covers a steady flow of orders; space larger batches across days as you grow.
+Cost: $0.
 Time: ongoing as you scale.

 Your First 30 Days